Skip to content

 How it works

-The WARP client is an app that you install on each device you want to connect.
-When you sign in to your Cloudflare account through WARP (called "enrolling"), each device is assigned a virtual IP address.
+The Cloudflare One Client is an app that you install on each device you want to connect.
+When you enroll a device in your Cloudflare account, it is assigned a Mesh IP.

-Devices use these virtual IPs to communicate with each other through Cloudflare's network.
+Devices use their Mesh IPs to communicate with each other through Cloudflare's network.
 This works for most common types of network traffic, including web requests, remote desktop, file sharing, and ping.

-Only devices signed in to your Cloudflare account can reach these addresses, so they are not accessible to anyone outside your organization.
+Only devices enrolled in your Cloudflare account can reach these addresses, so they are not accessible to anyone outside your organization.
 No tunnel infrastructure or network configuration is required, and the connection does not disrupt existing traffic on your network.

 Prerequisites